-T Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture See Alternative care and Acupuncture for chronic low back pain in the Benefits Chart All services related to artificial insemination and conception by artificial means. ✓ Dack pain in the Bellents Chart Ambulance triage services without transportation See Global emergency and travel assistance in the Benefits Chart for information on when these services are covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture See Alternative care and Acupuncture for chronic low back pain in the Benefits Chart All services related to artificial insemination and conception by artificial means. ✓ Ambulance triage services without transportation See Global emergency and travel assistance in the Benefits Chart for information on when these services are covered.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment. √

-Services not covered by Not covered under , , Medicare any condition conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. √ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Dental care to treat conditions such as a dental abscess, dental pain, and cavities.
+See Chapter 4, Section 2.2 for Optional Supplemental Dental coverage.
+Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered.
 See Dental services in the Benefits Chart and Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
-Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered.
-May be covered under your Part D prescription drug benefits.
 Electron Beam Tomography (EBT) calcium scoring ✓ Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Family planning, contraceptives, and contraceptive devices. √

-Services not covered by Not covered under Covered only under specific

-Medicare any condition conditions

-Fees charged for care by √

-your immediate relatives or · ·

-members of your household.

-Full-time nursing care in ✓

-your home. Į ,

-Hearing aids and provider √

-visits to service hearing · ·

-aids (except as noted in Hearing aid services are limited

-the Covered Benefits), to TruHearing.
-See Hearing

-ear molds, hearing aid services (routine) in the Benefits

-accessories, warranty Chart for information on when

-claim fees, and hearing these services are covered.

-aid batteries (beyond

-the 80 free batteries per

-non-rechargeable aid

-purchased).

-Home-delivered meals ✓

-See Meal benefit in the Benefits

-1 Chart

-Homemaker services include ✓

-basic household assistance,

-including light housekeeping

-or light meal preparation.

-Immunizations for the sole ✓

-purpose of travel

-Incontinence supplies (i.e. ✓

-diapers, under garments,

-underpads)

-Massage therapy and water √

-therapy

-May be covered as part of a

-physical therapy program in

-accordance with Medicare

-guidelines.

-Non-routine dental care ✓

-Dental care required to treat

-illness or injury may be covered

-as inpatient or outpatient care.

-as impation to outpation tale.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. ✓ Hearing aids and provider visits to service hearing aids (except as noted in the Covered Benefits), ear molds, hearing aid accessories, warranty claim fees, and hearing aid batteries (beyond the 80 free batteries per non-rechargeable aid purchased).
+Hearing aid services are limited to TruHearing.
+See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
+Home-delivered meals See Meal benefit in the Benefits Chart Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Immunizations for the sole purpose of travel ✓ Incontinence supplies (i.e. diapers, under garments, underpads) ✓ Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Naturopath services ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.